OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/comprehensions/screencast/script.md

 ## When to use

-- Can also mention that lists and dicts themeselves are not good containers if you want to do calculations with thousands or millions of numbers
+- Can also mention that lists and dicts themselves are not good containers in the first place if you need to do calculations with thousands or millions of numbers